First Community’s Youth Ministry: Crossroads, our youth program for grades 6-12, takes place Sunday evenings, 7-8:30 pm at North Campus.

 - Intentional time together.
 Meeting in the evening for over an hour fulfills an essential need in youth ministry: unhurried time together.
-We find ourselves rushed on Sundaymornings to fit into the worship schedule, which allows us to gather for just 35-45 minutes.
-Crossroads 2.0 will provide, more than anything, an intentional space for youth to feel connected to peers, leaders, and God.
+Crossroads will provide, more than anything, an intentional space for youth to feel connected to peers, leaders and God.

 - Gathering as one community.
-This is one of the biggest reasons for change: to bring everyone together in one space as one youth program.
-The way Crossroads is currently set up, we are divided by middle school and high school, North Campus and South Campus.
-Crossroads 2.0 allows grades 6-12, college leaders, and adults to meet all at the same time.
+Crossroads allows grades 6-12, college leaders and adults to meet all at the same time.
 This creates a more complete community of faith where we can serve one another as mentors and ease transitions between 8th and 9th grade, and from 12th grade to college.
 Although the North Campus is the meeting space, we are hoping that all families can come together, no matter which campus they regularly attend in the morning.

-Crossroads 2.0 will look and feel like a mini youth-centered worship.
+Crossroads will look and feel like a mini youth-centered worship.
 The kids will serve as greeters, provide the music, give an offering, and read the weekly Bible verse.
 Then, we will hear a short “talk” or homily, delivered from a variety of speakers: church staff, college and adult leaders, members of the community, and even kids themselves.
-Since Crossroads 2.0 does not overlap with any worship services, clergy will be available to participate as well.
+Since Crossroads does not overlap with any worship services, clergy are available and participate as well.
 Following the message, students will split up by grade for check-in time and discussion.
 This small-group time is what makes Crossroads so impactful, creating an “oasis” in the midst of our busy weeks.

-I welcome any thoughts or ideas on Crossroads, and hope you will add to the conversation by contacting me.
-Most of all, I encourage your participation.
-Families with middle and high school youth are invited to join us on Sunday, January 10 from 7 – 8:30 pm at North Campus for the kickoff of Crossroads 2.0.
+We welcome any thoughts or ideas on Crossroads, and hope you will add to the conversation by contacting one of your youth team members.
+Most of all, we encourage your participation.